made-ml-in-prod-2021/evgeniimunin/README.md

 ![CI workflow](https://github.com/made-ml-in-prod-2021/evgeniimunin/actions/workflows/homework1.yml/badge.svg?branch=homework1)

 # Production-ready ML project

+## Data
+The data is taken from: https://www.kaggle.com/ronitf/heart-disease-uci.

 ## Install
 First clone the directory, create the venv and install the required packages in the root directory of `ml_project`
 ```